PatoAR/amplify-roark/documentation/PROMPT.md

 PROMPT:

-Analyze the proposed changes in detail and then evaluate the proposed solution on the following aspects:
+Think deeply and analyze the situation in detail, speed of answer is not critical.
+It is very imprortant that the proposed solution follows this criteria:

 1. Does not break existing functionality
 2. Is robust yet concise and simple